Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 ## Benefit of Muscular Training

 Increased physical capacity, enhanced metabolic function, reduced injury risk, and disease prevention.

+Wolff's Law: changes in bone structure coincide with changes in bone function.
+That is, when the skeleton is subject to stressful forces, such as exercise, it responds by laying down more bone tissue, thereby increasing its density.

 ## Physiological Adaptation to Muscular Training: Acute and Long-term